 Tournaments are open to people with a range of physical, learning and sensory disabilities, with players assigned to a classification group determined by their disability profile as set out within the WDBS Classification System.

-The WPBSA’s Nigel Mawer is chairman of the body, with WPBSA Snooker Coach Bob Hill, player Mickey Chambers and Lisa Moore completing the Board of Directors.
+The WPBSA’s Nigel Mawer is chairman of the body, with WPBSA Snooker Coach Bob Hill, Dr Chris Whitaker and player Mickey Chambers completing the Board of Directors.

 In 2017 World Disability Billiards and Snooker became a member of the World Snooker Federation (WSF), the International Federation for snooker which aims to bring together amateur and professional snooker worldwide.